gkigiermo/sp1-lwe-lr-proof-example/README.md

-# SP1 Project Template
+# SP1 homomorphic linear regression

-This is a template for creating an end-to-end [SP1](https://github.com/succinctlabs/sp1) project that can generate a proof of any RISC-V program.
+This is an adaptation of the template for creating an end-to-end [SP1](https://github.com/succinctlabs/sp1) project that can generate a proof of any RISC-V program.
+It has all the necessary changes to create a proof of a very simplistic homomorphic linear regression.

 ## Requirements